 Removing a designated use should require modification of the State's water quality standards.
 And when these standards are changed, they must be submitted to EPA for approval.
 ADEQ cannot implement water quality standards that have not first been approved by EPA.
 If a standard is adopted by a state, but disapproved by EPA, then the standard cannot be used to draft water discharge permits (known as NPDES permits).
 If the standard, which is not approved by EPA, is used to draft permits, then EPA may object to the issuance of the permit.
-Once EPA objects and the state fails to address EPA's objection, then the authority to issue the permit is transferred to EPA11 Further, if a standard is adopted by a state, but disapproved by EPA, then the standard cannot be used for assessing the federal definition of "existing use" and, therefore, cannot be removed without conducting a use attainability analysis, may be removed under the proposed bill if its former use is not captured in the current State Water Plan.
-10 Section 303(d) of the Clean Water Act; 40 C.F.R. §§ 131.20 and 131.5.
-11 Section 402(d) of the Clean Water Act.
+Once EPA objects and the state fails to address EPA's objection, then the authority to issue the permit is transferred to EPA Further, if a standard is adopted by a state, but disapproved by EPA, then the standard cannot be used for assessing the federal definition of "existing use" and, therefore, cannot be removed without conducting a use attainability analysis, may be removed under the proposed bill if its former use is not captured in the current State Water Plan.
+9 Section 303(d) of the Clean Water Act; 40 C.F.R. §§ 131.20 and 131.5.

-waterbody impairments under Section 303(d) of the Clean Water Act.12 If a state's water quality standards are disapproved by EPA, EPA is allowed to adopt standards that conform to the Clean Water Act which will be applicable to Arkansas.13
+waterbody impairments under Section 303(d) of the Clean Water Act.
+If a state's water quality standards are disapproved by EPA, EPA is allowed to adopt standards that conform to the Clean Water Act which will be applicable to Arkansas.